StarSheriff2/arturos-bookstore/README.md

 ## Usage

 - Add any book to the bookstore
-- Keep track of your progress
+- Remove a book from the booklist

 ## Author
 👤 **Arturo Alvarez**